sushmithassush/sushimtha/README.md

 - 👋 Hi, I’m @sushmitha
 - 👀 I’m interested in computer science
 - 🌱 I’m currently learning bca
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on html and css
 - 📫 How to reach me ...

 <!---